1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 6 Conclusion

-The capture efficiency of active charcoal absorbers (CONTRAfluranTM) may depend on the fresh gas flow used and duration of anaesthesia.
-It was higher than previously reported, when the absorbers were used until they reached their maximum saturation levels.
-Using metabolic flow, the proportional capture efficiencies were NA % and NA % , respectively, in the two ORs studied.
+The capture efficiency of active charcoal absorbers (CONTRAfluranTM) depends on the fresh gas flow used and duration of anaesthesia.
+Using metabolic flow, the proportional capture efficiencies were 47.8 % and 21.4 % , respectively, in the two ORs studied.
 However, focusing on capture efficiency is misleading.
-Further research and independent life cycle analyses are needed to understand the factors of different capture efficiencies and determine the carbon footprint of balanced anaesthesia with vapour-capture technology.
+Further research and independent life cycle analyses are needed to understand the factors of different capture efficiencies and determine the carbon footprint of balanced anaesthesia with vapour capture technology.

 7 Declarations